Xadia Anguiano is figuring out how antennas work and fixing them when they don't.

 She traveled from Mexico to pursue a master’s in Wireless, photonics, and space engineering at Chalmers, where she mastered challenging tech problems and collaborated with people worldwide.

-– I am currently working at Ericsson in Gothenburg as a radio frequency engineer.
+– I am currently working at Ericsson in Mexico as a radio frequency engineer.
 My main responsibilities include integrating and manufacturing antenna prototypes, analyzing radiation patterns, and identifying failures in production processes and measurements.
 During my master’s thesis project, I collaborated with industry partners, which introduced me to Ericsson and other Swedish companies in my field.
 A fun fact is that my current manager is Swedish and lives in Mexico, so we enjoy sharing our experiences of living in both countries.

 In what way has your education prepared you for your career?